C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 [GitHub - WiSafeCommunicationAnalysis](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/tree/master/WiSafeCommunicationAnalysis)

-When building this, I considered the safety and reliability of a DIY approach.
+At this point, I considered the safety and reliability of a DIY approach.
 As should you.
-The primary function of the alarms is to work as designed locally, and the 'smart' connection is just a 'nice-to-have'.
-This solution does not modify the alarms, but it is of course provided without any warranty, support.
-And I am not responsible if anything doesn't work the way you expected it to.
+The primary function of the alarms is to work as designed locally, and the 'smart' connection is always just a 'nice-to-have'.
+This solution does not modify the alarms, but it is of course provided without any warranty or support.
+And I am not responsible if you damage anything, or if doesn't work the way you expected it to.
 That said, with FireAngel's commercial solution being such a disaster, they have set the bar very low.

 With this solution, if it's all working properly, you'll have voice alerts in your home, telling you which room the emergency is in...
 Which is something FireAngel's solution doesn't offer.
-Yes; all alarms beep.
-But they don't tell you where the problem is.
+Yes; all the alarms beep.
+But they don't tell you where the problem originated from.

-## About The Project
+## About This Project

 ![HA LoveLace](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/HA/HA-lovelace.png)